weibeld-personalisation/settings-windows-terminal/README.md

 ## Import

-1. Press _Ctrl-Shift-,_ to open the Windows Terminal settings file
+1. Press _Ctrl-Shift-Comma_ to open the Windows Terminal settings file
    - Alternatively go to _Settings > Open JSON file_
 1. Make a copy of the non-built-in profile objects in `profiles.list` in the settings file
    - The non-built-in profiles include all profiles except _Command Prompt_ and _Windows PowerShell_